Privacy-Preserving Epidemiological Modeling on Mobile Graphs

+To the best of our knowledge, \ourname{} is the first framework that allows executing any agent-based compartment model on the distributed real contact graph while maintaining privacy.

-\ourname's primary goal is to enable the evaluation of the impact of multiple combinations of potential containment measures defined by epidemiologists and the government, and to find a balance between the drawbacks and benefits of those measures, rather than to deploy the measures in ``real-life" first and then analyse the impact afterwards.
+\makeparafit \ourname's primary goal is to enable the evaluation of the impact of multiple combinations of potential containment measures defined by epidemiologists and the government, and to find a balance between the drawbacks and benefits of those measures, rather than to deploy the measures in ``real-life" first and then analyse the impact afterwards.
 Such measures may include, for example, the requirement to wear face masks in public places, restrictions on the number of people allowed to congregate, the closure of specific institutions and stores, or even complete curfews and lockdowns within specific regions.

-Participants in \ourname{} collect personal encounter data anonymously and locally store it on their mobile devices such as cell phones, similar to privacy-preserving contract tracing apps.
-However, for epidemiological modelling, \ourname{} must also derive a contact graph without leaking sensitive personal information in order to compute simulations of disease spread, which may involve multiple sets of containment measures for some time period, such as two weeks.
-In almost every country, we can find a 6-hour period during the night when the majority of the population sleeps and mobile devices are idle, connected to the Internet via WiFi, and possibly charging, i.e., an ideal time window for running \ourname{} simulations.
-The results can then be analysed by medical experts to learn more about the disease or by political decision makers to determine the most promising containment measures to implement.
+\makeparafit Participants in \ourname{} collect personal encounter data anonymously and store it locally on their mobile devices, similar to privacy-preserving contact tracing apps.
+For epidemiological modeling, \ourname{} must derive a contact graph without leaking sensitive personal information to simulate disease spread over a specific period, like two weeks.
+Most countries have a 6-hour period at night when most people are asleep, and their mobile devices are idle, connected to WiFi, and possibly charging—an ideal time for running \ourname{} simulations.
+Medical experts can then analyze the results to understand the disease better, and political decision-makers can identify the most effective containment measures to implement.

-To acquire representative and up-to-date physical encounter data, we require widespread public acceptance of \ourname, similar to contact tracing apps.
-One way to encourage this is to piggyback \ourname{} on the official contract tracing applications used by most countries.
-Politicians, on the other hand, can motivate residents beyond the intrinsic incentive of supporting public health by coupling the use of \ourname{} with additional benefits such as discounted or free travel passes.
+To acquire representative and up-to-date physical encounter data, widespread public usage of \ourname{} would be ideal.
+One way to encourage this is to piggyback \ourname{} on most countries' official contact tracing applications.
+On the other hand, politicians can motivate residents beyond the intrinsic incentive of supporting public health by coupling the use of \ourname{} with additional benefits such as discounted or free travel passes.